moniquesouzapt/Career_Opportunities_IT_Industry/README.md

-# Carreer Opportunities in the IT Industry
+# Career Opportunities in the IT Industry
-Carreer Opportunities in the IT Industry
+Career Opportunities in the IT Industry